 Additional Hotel & Transfer Package:

-One-way flight from King George Island to Punta Arenas, Chile; one post-cruise hotel night with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of the scheduled return flight from Antarctica; group transfer airport/hotel on day of scheduled return flight from Antarctica; group transfer hotel/airport on last day of the air-cruise; shipboard accommodations; guided shore excursions; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; gear on loan (waterproof boots); all meals onboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; contingency plan (outlined below); IAATO passenger fee.
+One-way flight from King George Island to Punta Arenas, Chile; one post-cruise hotel night with breakfast in Punta Arenas at Cabo de Hornos Hotel or similar on day of scheduled return flight from Antarctica; group transfer airport/hotel on day of scheduled return flight from Antarctica; group transfer hotel/airport on last day of air-cruise; shipboard accommodations; guided shore excursions; onboard lectures and entertainment; gear on loan (waterproof boots); all meals onboard the ship; wine, beer, juice, and soft drinks with lunch and dinner aboard ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard ship throughout expedition; contingency plan; IAATO passenger fee.
 Inclusions subject to change without notice.